CoLLEGe: Concept Embedding Generation for Large Language Models: Related Work

 \section{Related Work}

 \paragraph{Few-Shot Word Learning:} A classic and related task in NLP is rare word learning~\citep{luong-etal-2015-addressing}. \citet{Lazaridou2017MultimodalWM} create the synthetic ``chimera'' concepts and provide early evidence that summation over (global) word vectors in the context surrounding a new or rare word can produce a useful embedding. \citet{khodak2018carte} build on this, presenting a method which includes a learned linear transformation to account for shared features across global word vectors. \citet{lampinen2017one} present an even simpler method, involving freezing the majority of the weights of the network and using gradient descent to tune only the weights related to the new word(s).
 For a more complex approach, \citet{herbelot2017high} modify the Word2Vec algorithm for more effective few-shot learning.
 More modern approaches include HiCE~\citep{hu2019hice}, which uses Transformer layers to induce a new word embedding from Word2Vec embeddings, and Mem2Vec~\citep{sun-etal-2018-mem2vec}, which uses a long-term memory system.
 Similarly, \citet{weston2014memory} model new words by using contextual examples from memory.
 They store a bag-of-words for the left and right context surrounding the new word, and simulate new word learning with a fixed percent of words encountered during training.
-By contrast, we use a frozen MLM to learn a representation for the new concept token.
+Instead of using global word vectors to represent the context, we use the contextual representations from a frozen MLM to learn a representation for the new concept token.
+We also combine autoregressive losses, cosine distance, and distillation loss to train our model, whereas older work either reused the Skip-gram objective or used cosine distance.
 Other approaches incorporate morphological information~\citep{luong-etal-2013-morph-better,Schick_Schutze_2019_form_content}.
 While these methods are useful, particlarly for learning global word vector representations, they are less useful for augmenting the embeddings of pretrained LLMs.
 In part, this is because global word vectors do not map easily to the pretrained LLM embedding space.
-Additionally, global word vector representations are often less informative than the pretrained representations from BERT-style models.
+Additionally, global word vector representations are often less informative than the pretrained representations from BERT-style models. \paragraph{Meta-Learning:} Matching Networks \citep{vinyals2016matching} and Prototypical Networks \citep{snell2017prototypical} both approach few-shot learning as a meta-learning problem.
+Online prototypical networks \citep{ren2020wandering} build on the latter for novel concept learning in an online and continual fashion.
+Our approach is also related to fast-weight networks~\citep{Schmidhuber1992LearningTC}, since we use the support sequences to generate a fast embedding weight for the new concept.
+For language, meta-learning is often used for knowledge augmentation \citep{hu2023meta}, task adaptation \citep{chen-etal-2022-meta, zhong2021adapting, bansal-etal-2020-learning}, domain adaptation \citep{qian-yu-2019-domain, li2020metamt, geng-etal-2019-induction}, rare word recognition \citep{lux2021meta_rare_word} (in ASR), and word sense disambiguation \cite{holla-etal-2020-learning}, among other applications \citep{lee2022meta}.
+Some recent methods frame meta-learning as a sequence modeling problem, drawing inspiration from in-context learning \citep{chen-etal-2022-meta, fifty2023context}.
+Finally, \citet{Lake2023} recently developed a method for learning compositional concepts.
+In our work, context sentences are encoded to generate a new embedding, conceptually similar to a prototype for the new concept, to optimize a general language modeling objective, rather than a collection of task objectives.